 A detailed derivation of Eqs.~(\ref{eq:main_initial})--(\ref{eq:B2}) is given in Appendix~\ref{app:A}.
-We indicate the real and imaginary parts of a QNM frequency via $\Im(\omega)$ and $\Re(\omega)$.
+We indicate the real and imaginary parts of a QNM frequency via $\Re(\omega)$ and $\Im(\omega)$.

 Here, in the unit-mass convention, we compute the dependence of $B^{\mathrm{I}}$ and $B^{\mathrm{II}}$ on the dimensionless spin, as shown in Figure\kern0.3em\ref{fig:Mval} and Figure\kern0.3em\ref{fig:Nval}.
 Figure\kern0.3em\ref{fig:Mval} presents the self-coupling of the fundamental modes for different spheroidal harmonic components, as well as the overtone self-coupling for the $l = m = 2$ component.
-Figure\kern0.3em\ref{fig:Nval} shows the cross-couplings among different higher order spheroidal harmonic components and among different overtones for $\Delta \phi = 0$.
+Figure\kern0.3em\ref{fig:Nval} shows the cross-couplings among different higher-order spheroidal harmonic components and among different overtones for $\Delta \phi = 0$.
 The self-coupling coefficient $B^{\mathrm{I}}$ increases with spin and rises steeply as $a \to 1$.
 By contrast, $B^{\mathrm{II}}$ shows a weaker spin dependence overall, while the fundamental cross-couplings among spherical-harmonic components are suppressed at high spin.

-As recent works have mentioned \cite{Yuste:2024,Cheung:2024,Ma:2024,Zhu:2024,Buccio:2024,Khera:2025}, the amplitude ratio between a QQNM and the multiplication of matching source QNM amplitudes is only dependent on geometry structure of remnant black hole, and the ratio can be theoretically determined.
+As recent works have mentioned \cite{Yuste:2024,Cheung:2024,Ma:2024,Zhu:2024,Buccio:2024,Khera:2025}, the amplitude ratio between a QQNM and the product of the matching source-QNM amplitudes depends only on the geometric structure of the remnant black hole, and the ratio can be theoretically determined.
 We replace amplitudes of linear modes in $H_{\alpha \beta}$ with amplitudes of QQNMs

 The factor $B^\sigma/ \mathcal R$ acts as a bridge between the accumulated memory strain from QNMs and QQNM amplitudes in ringdown.
-As a result, we define bridge coefficient $\Lambda$ satisfies
+As a result, we define the bridge coefficient $\Lambda$ as

-Consequently, in ringdown phase, the accumulated memory strain sourced by the linear modes can be expressed as a sum of QQNM amplitudes weighted by the bridge coefficients $\Lambda$.
+Consequently, in the ringdown phase, the accumulated memory strain sourced by the linear modes can be expressed as a sum of QQNM amplitudes weighted by the bridge coefficients $\Lambda$.
 Since $\Lambda$ depends on the remnant black hole’s mass and spin, the total memory predicted by general relativity follows directly from Eq.~(\ref{eq:main}) once the QQNM amplitudes are measured.
 This relation provides a new avenue for probing nonlinear gravitational dynamics and for testing gravity.

-\section{tests with SXS waveforms}
+\section{Tests with SXS Waveforms}

 To provide a precise verification, we analyze a set of 22 numerical simulations of BBH systems (summarized in Table \ref{tab:sxssimulations}), spanning remnant spin $\chi_f \in [0.30,0.92]$.
 We restrict attention to nearly equal-mass, nonprecessing, quasicircular BBH simulations only.
 All simulations were performed with the Spectral Einstein Code (\texttt{SpEC}) and are publicly available in the SXS catalog\kern0.3em\cite{sxs1,sxs2,sxs3,sxs4}.
 For each dataset, the strain waveform is extracted using Cauchy–characteristic extraction and subsequently transformed into the superrest frame at 250M after $u_{\text{peak}}$\kern0.3em\cite{cce1,cce2,cce3,cce4}, following the procedure of Ref. \cite{cce4} and using the code \texttt{scri} \cite{scri}.